siddiqansarvali/Digital-forensics-tools-overview/Ex.No.1 – FTK Imager.md

 - The imaging process may take time depending on the drive size.
 - After completion, FTK Imager verifies the hashes automatically.
 - A final window shows **MD5** and **SHA1** hashes for both the source drive and image.
-- Matching hashes confirm the forensic image’s integrity.
+- Matching hashes values with the imager

 ---
 ## Notes